Eth007/CTF-Writeups/UIUCTF 2021/toobeetootee/README.md

 Flag: `uiuctf{BudG3t_c4ves_N_cl1fFs}`

+Thanks WhiteHoodHacker and SIGPwny for an amazing challenge!

 Note: I talked to the challenge author, WhiteHoodHacker, who told me that the reason I was having ambiguities with the final flag was because some parts of the flag were not destroyed, but were actually used as part of the fake flag.
+The intended solution was to write a minetest mod to reverse the steps recorded in a packet capture, so that the flag could be viewed in the Minetest world.